-Verilog-A Device Modeling Basics
+Verilog-A Device Modeling Basics¶

 The foundation of every device model lies in semiconductor physics.
 Even compact models used in simulators are derived from physical equations related to carrier transport, charge dynamics, and electrostatic relationships.
-Verilog-A provides a structured way to translate these equations into simulatable models.

 MOSFET Device Equations¶